binkley/monster-hunter/bardolf-caine-deuteroscopist.md

     or "Doctor" or "Lord").
   - Keeps notes in a leather-bound *Ledger of Quiet Testimonies*.

-When employing the Deuteroscopist for his services, sample remarks by him might be:
+### Sample interactions

 > "The living are dishonest even in their dying.
-> But the flesh itself — it has no tongue left to lie."
+> But the flesh itself — it has no tongue left to lie with when tongue it still
+> has."

 > You notice a faint tremor pass through the Deuteroscopist's hand as he
 > lifts the tattered flesh.